This Is What the McDonald’s Menu Looked Like the Year You Were Born

 1975: Egg McMuffin

 The Egg McMuffin was created by Herb Peterson of Santa Barbara, California in 1972 and added to the national menu in 1975.
 It sold for about 63 cents at the time–what a steal!
 The complete McDonald’s breakfast arrived in 1977.
-Don’t have time for the drive-through?
-Here are 40 freezer breakfasts you should always have on hand.
+Check out these 75 mind-blowing McDonald’s facts.